History and Politics BA

 In your final year, you'll have the opportunity to take our History Special Subject module, which allows you to spend a year specialising in a historical topic that really interests you.

-Our internationally renowned history tutors offer modules spanning four thousand years and criss-crossing continents – allowing you to explore great events, extraordinary documents, remarkable people, and long-lasting transformations, from the ancient period to the modern day and across the globe.
+Our internationally renowned history tutors use their own research to teach modules spanning a range of periods and criss-crossing continents, allowing you to explore great events, extraordinary documents, remarkable people and long-lasting transformations, from the ancient world to the modern day and across the globe.

 Our politics tutors have great connections with policymakers and practitioners from various sectors.
 We often invite these external speakers into seminars to share their own experiences or insight on topics that you will be learning about in your modules.